-Once you figure out that “thing” that makes you unique, and create a selling proposition that no one can say ‘no’ to, then you’ll notice a difference in how your target audience is responding to your pitches.
+Once you figure out what makes you unique, create a selling proposition that no one can say no to, you’ll notice a difference in how your target audience responds to you.

-You will soon discover what you really love to do, what you really do exceptionally well and what you don’t like to do.
+If there’s one thing I can tell you, it’s to stay focused on one niche.
+They are your ideal client, the group of folks who you serve well.
+Create clear messaging around this group of people and you will soon discover what you really love to do, what you do exceptionally well, and what you don’t like to do.
 I know I did.

 A tribe is deeper than a simple buyer persona

-Sure, they gather details and do their research on you and how you can help them, but at the end of the day it will be how they ”feel” about you.
-If they “feel” you can truly help them, then that will be what makes that difference between a NO THANKS and the “YES” you so desire that allows you to begin that working relationship.
+At the end of the day, it’s about how you make them feel.
+If you can truly help them, then that will be what makes the difference between a NO THANKS and the YES you so desire.

-A tribe is not only about your tribe of clients
+A tribe is not only your tribe of clients